 Hey there!
 I’m so happy that you stopped by the lakehouse for a visit!
 I’m Tanya, one half of the ambitious DIY duo behind Dans le Lakehouse.
-I love making things and getting my hands dirty.
+I love thrifting and making things.
 The list of projects I’ve tried grows longer and nuttier every year – did you know that I’ve even painted my own car?

 I want you to leave the lakehouse feeling totally inspired to make something, with the practical know-how to make it happen.
-Please read my disclaimer here!
+(But please read my disclaimer here).

 Looking for budget-friendly renovating ideas?
-Have a design dilemma?
-Searching for cute homemade seasonal decor?
-Or maybe you just need help making life a little easier?
-I’ve got hundreds of DIY/craft tutorials, renovating projects, room makeovers, delicious recipes, and life hacks/tips to help!
+Obsessed with thrift store scores and updating second-hand finds?
+Searching for cute homemade seasonal decor or handmade gift ideas?
+Or maybe you just want to learn about keeping backyard chickens?
+I’ve got hundreds of DIY/craft tutorials, renovating projects, room makeovers, delicious recipes, life hacks, and – oh yes! – posts about chickens!

 Meet My Significant Otter: